Mac "Other" Storage Huge? Here's How to Delete It

-In macOS Big Sur and earlier versions, you may notice a storage space named Other, which varies in size from tens to hundreds of gigabytes.
+In macOS Big Sur and earlier versions, you may notice a storage space called Other, which varies in size from tens to hundreds of gigabytes.
 If you are suffering from insufficient storage space, clearing the Other storage space will undoubtedly free up the most disk space.
 So, what exactly is the Other storage on your Mac?
 Can you delete it?
 And most importantly, how should you clear it?

-Keep reading this article and you will find the answers you are looking for.
+Red on this article and you will find all the answers.

 What Is Other in Mac Storage?